haenerconsulting/quantlib-jupyter/README.md

 # Quantlib-Jupyter

-Jupyter server for the Python version of Quantlib
+Jupyter server for the Python version of QuantLib

 ## Running the Jupyter Server